faraway-world/yuki-client/README.md

-# Yuki — Minimal Streaming Client for llama.cpp
+# Yuki — Minimal Streaming Client for llama.cpp/kobold.cpp

 Yuki is a high-performance, minimal client designed for interacting with a `llama.cpp` inference server.
 It provides both **Python** and **Rust** implementations, focusing on transparency and raw system understanding rather than heavy abstractions.